 The best part?
 This is so simple to set up!

-Then, let them loose and watch them love it!
 I’ve created a really cool video on our Instagram page as well to show you how it works! (make certain to check it out and follow us for more fun stories and ideas!)

-Just be aware it’s known to by messy for a reason.
+Just be aware it’s known to be messy for a reason.
 Our daughter got overly messy because she kept picking out the marbles and putting them back in the paint to get more so your child may or may not be the same way.
 Her doing that though did give her a much more colorful painting!

 Not keen on a messy marble painting activity?

-It’s totally fine, I get it!
 All you need to do is make a few alterations to create a mess-free version that is still a ton of fun.

 If you are using a container, just add your piece of paper inside of it as well.
 Using the container means that your child won’t have to touch the paint and they can even shake and bounce the marbles around more since there is a lid in place!